Nothing compares to the Iowa State Fair

 • One of the planet’s grandest livestock shows;

-• What organizers tout as the country’s largest state fair foods department — about 900 classes;
+• What organizers tout as the century’s largest state fair foods department — about 900 classes;

 • Literally hundreds of competitive events and contests;